BernhardWebstudio/Pipefy-PHP-SDK/README.md

 Note that this already imposes some requirements, e.g. bash, swagger-codegen, npx.

 To use the SDK, well, I do not know yet.
 It appears the generator is not smart enough to be actually usable yet.
+The reason is that the apiary docs by Pipefy are not as detailed as their website.
+So, first, another generator generating swagger from their website would have to be written.

 ## Contributing